-Drilling in Stage 2 of the work programme commenced in October 2019, with the drilling of the Kyalla 117 N2-1H ST2 horizontal well completed in February 2020.
+Drilling in Stage 2 of the work programme commenced in October 2019, with the drilling of Kyalla 117 completed in February 2020.
 On 26 March 2020 it was announced that given the unprecedented circumstances brought about by COVID-19 that the joint venture would temporarily pause activities with plans to resume in the latter half of 2020.
-Full details are included on pages 12 and 13.